pogginicolo98/pogginicolo98/README.md

 <h2 align="center">I'm a Full Stack & Blockchain Developer :computer:, Bitcoin enthusiast :closed_lock_with_key: and video game lover :video_game:</h2>

 I started studying my first programming languages at school and later I joined my first job as a PLC and SCADA developer.\
-In June 2021, after more than 3 years, I decided to quit my job and start studying new programming languages and deepen the ones I already knew in order to change job and find one that I can really love.\
+In June 2021, after more than 3 years, I decided to quit my job and start studying new programming languages in order to change job and find one that best suits my life and work goals.\
+Later in 2022 I started working in NEXiD as a Python & Blockchain developer.
+Unfortunately some things have changed, and now I'm looking for new opportunities.\
+At the moment I would like to bring some stability into my life and find a company where I can stay for a long time and grow as a Full Stack developer.\
 Here on my profile you can see the projects I have completed and the ones I am working on.

 ### 🤝: Connect with me: